kaikang-sde/kaikang-sde.github.io/_posts/AI/LangChain/2025-04-20-Milvus-Partition-Shared-Segment-Architecture.md

 ---

-🚀 Stay tuned for more insights into LangChain and Milvus!
+🚀 Stay tuned for more insights into LangChain and Vector Database!